-JCDB JCDB Dress Code
+JCDB Dress Code JCDB

-Neatness, decency, and good taste are guidelines of the district dress substantially or materially disruptive to the learning environment.
+Neatness, decency, and good taste are guidelines of the district dress code.
+Students must dress in a manner that is not obscene; offensive; or substantially or materially disruptive to the learning environment.
 Apparel that is sexually suggestive; promotes violence, illegal activities, drugs, alcohol, and/or tobacco; or is determined to be gang related is prohibited.